Water Quality FAQs

 Do you test for lead and copper?

-The Lead and Copper Rule requires us to collect special samples every three years.
-The last samples were collected in 2015.
-Lead was not detected in either source water or private households.
+The Lead and Copper Rule requires the District to collect special samples every three years.
+Lead was not detected in either source water or private households in samples taken in 2021.
 Copper was not detected in the source water but was detected at low levels in private households.
 The source of copper comes from the leaching of copper used in household plumbing fixtures.

 What affects the taste of my water?